 Sharing the cost is a common hook for people looking for a travel buddy, by sharing travelers can often afford more luxury or comfort than they would alone on the same budget.

 4. Local Experience Makes the trip Authentic

 Experiencing local culture is the key for travelers like Samantha.
-They won’t feel complete and connected without authentic cultural experiences with local buddies.
+They won’t feel connected or capable without authentic cultural experiences with local buddies.

 5. Female travelers care more about safety

 For travelers like Jenny, they prefer to find a travel buddy of the same gender to feel more secure.
 They also would like to have a meetup or short trips together before committing to a longer trip.

 1. Find buddies before the trip to feel connected.

 Encourage people to build their profiles with detailed personal information in order for lonely planet to match travelers with algorithms and recommend them with more precise mathematics and increase the possibility for them to match.